It’s bad enough that so few people outside Brazil know much about the country’s cuisine, right?

 Atala is Brazil’s top-ranked chef and the man behind Sao Paulo-based D.O.M., one of the top-ranked restaurants in the world.
-“Brazilian food is so amazingly diverse, and we have to celebrate that.”
+“Brazilian food is so amazingly diverse, and we have to celebrate that,” he continued.

-A desire to correct this spurred him to write “D.O.M.: Rediscovering Brazilian Ingredients,” a new cookbook that Atala hopes will propel Brazilian food onto the world’s culinary stage.
-He was in New York last week to promote it.
+What is it?
+It’s a cookbook that Atala hopes will propel Brazilian food onto the world’s culinary stage.
+So he flew to New York to promote it.

 Once foreigners wake up to Brazilian food, Atala reasons, Brazilians themselves might just give their own, long-neglected culinary legacy its due.

-Atala acknowledges that many of the ingredients used in the book are not readily available even in most Brazilian supermarkets, let alone in the United States, Australia or Britain — the cookbook’s target markets.
-But that’s beside the point, he insists.
+Atala knows that many of the ingredients used in the book are not readily available to home-based, family chefs.
+He knows that even in most Brazilian supermarkets, let alone in the United States, Australia or Britain don’t keep stock.

 “The main idea of the book wasn’t to make recipes to be reproduced,” he said.
 “It was to provoke people to taste Brazil, to get them curious about Brazilian foods and ingredients.”

-The book is full of surprising and downright bizarre ingredients, from the Brazilian sea snail, which Atala says are tastier and less fatty than their North American cousin, to the “priprioca,” an aromatic herb that’s described as tasting like a cross between vanilla and, uh… earth?
+The book is full of surprising and downright bizarre ingredients.
+Like the Brazilian sea snail, which Atala says are tastier and less fatty than their North American cousin.
+How about the priprioca, a viny, aromatic root that’s described as tasting like a cross between vanilla and, uh… earth?

-The “Langoustine with mini rice and any powder,” for example, involves preparing a pickled white radish, a broth made from langoustine heads, the actual crustaceans themselves, as well as an ant powder made from dried and ground “sauva ants,” typically used by the indigenous peoples of northern Brazil as a spice.
+The “Langoustine with mini rice and any powder,” involves preparing a pickled white radish, a broth made from langoustine heads.
+Then add the actual crustaceans, plus ant powder from dried sauva ants.

 Atala, a Sao Paulo native whose trademark camouflage of tattoos testifies to his years as a teenage punk, got his start in the restaurant business during a backpacking trip to Europe.

 But before Brazilian food can truly take its place on the world’s collective dinner plate, Atala says the Brazilian people must learn to appreciate their own cuisine.

-“It’s funny that in Brazil, people know so much about different kinds of pasta and can tell you all the different properties of different sorts of flour,” but know very little about native Brazilian ingredients and techniques.”
+“It’s funny that in Brazil, people know so much about different kinds of pasta and can tell you all the different properties of different sorts of flour,” he said.
+“But know very little about native Brazilian ingredients and techniques.”